alisterpineda/PortfolioRebalancer/README.md

 2. Assuming Node.js is installed, run `npm install` in the shell of your choice in the repo directory.
 3. Run `npm run dev`

+## How To Use

+### Top-Level Controls

+**Cash Balance** : The amount of cash available in the investment account.

+**Buy Only**: If checked, the app will, as much as it can, rebalance the account without selling.
+This is useful when there are costs to selling shares.

+### Stock Position Controls

+**Symbol**: The abbreviated unique identifier of the stock.
+This value is used when fetching a quote from Alpha Vantage.

+**Units Owned**: The number of shares owned.

+**Price**: The price of a single share of the stock.

+**Weight**: This value determines the target allocation for the stock in the investment account.
+The allocation for the stock would be its weight divided by the total weight of the investment account. *For example, stock A with a weight of 20 and stock B with a weight of 30 will have target allocations of 20/50=40% and 30/50=60% respectively.*

 ## How It Works

 The cash balance and stock positions provided to the app are considered collectively as the *Account*.